Deb Vanasse: Life and career

 Black Wolf of the Glacier, also illustrated by Nancy Slagle, is based on the true story of Romeo, a well-known wolf that lived near Mendenhall Glacier in Juneau, Alaska.
 No Returns, Book One of the Battleband Saga, is Vanasse’s first co-authored novel with Gail Giles.
 Cold Spell, her first work of literary fiction for adults, is part of the University of Alaska Press Alaska Literary Series.
 Vanasse and another writer, Andromeda Romano-Lax, founded the 49 Alaska Writing Center.

-She lives on Hiland Mountain in Eagle River, Alaska, with her husband and dog.
+She lives in Oregon, with her husband and dog.